 - Take the poop pills and pain pills you get (especially the stool softeners; do not skip those)

 - DRINK WATER.
 Lots and lots and lots and lots of water.
+This water bottle was pretty much attached to me wherever I went.

 - Don’t hold it.
 Just relax and go.